NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/submit-a-case.md

 text_field1:
   title: What are the next steps after case submission?
   icon: fas fa-forward
-  content: >
+  content: ''
+---

+{{< form >}}

+{{< container_open icon="fas fa-forward" title="What are the next steps after case submission?" id="next-steps" >}}

 Your submission is reviewed by the Algoprudence Team.
 The team assesses whether de case aligns with the mission of Algorithm Audit and the availability of resources for further investigation.
 Notification regarding any follow-up steps can be expected within two weeks.
----

-{{< form >}}

-{{< text_field1 >}}
+{{< container_close >}}

 {{< team >}}